putting/My-Tech-Notes/Mercuria/Interviews/DataTeam/data-platform.md

 Intro
 1) On his cv he said he designed a scalable...
 So walk us through the main tech/design decisions taken and whether there are better alternatives.

+### Considerations
 Please explain how you would build a scalable pipeline for Mercuria's trade data.
 Consider:
 - Ingestion, Transformation and Storage, Optimization & Monitoring:
 - What Technologies at each stage?
+- What were the challenges, what tech or different design decisions you would take retrospectively?

 ✔ How would you design a scalable data pipeline for ingesting, transforming, and storing data daily?
 Answer: